-Mission of the Major:
+Mission of the Major

-The major in chemistry provides students the opportunity and the guidance to build for themselves a foundation in the fundamental area of chemistry, the study of matter.
+The major in biochemistry and molecular biology provides students the opportunity and the guidance to build for themselves a foundation in the fundamental areas of biology, the study of life, and chemistry, the study of matter, with particular emphasis on the areas integrating biology and chemistry.
 Students engage in active learning as they apply the scientific method towards understanding the natural world.
-Students think critically when evaluating data as well as issues related to chemistry in society, and they learn to write and speak effectively about science and scientific issues.
-Students are prepared for a variety of careers as well as advanced study in graduate school.
+Students think critically when evaluating data as well as issues related to biology and chemistry in society, and they learn to write and speak effectively about science and scientific issues.
+Students are prepared for a variety of careers as well as advanced study in graduate school or any of the health professions.